microsoft/azure_arc/docs/azure_jumpstart_ag/deployment/_index.md

   - West US 2
   - North Europe
   - West Europe
-  - France Central
-  - UK South
-  - Australia East
-  - Japan East
-  - Korea Central
-  - Southeast Asia

-- **ArcBox Full requires 44 B-series and 16 DSv4-series vCPUs** when deploying with default parameters such as VM series/size.
-Ensure you have sufficient vCPU quota available in your Azure subscription and the region where you plan to deploy ArcBox.
+- **Agora requires XXX XXX-series and XXX XXX-series vCPUs**.
+Ensure you have sufficient vCPU quota available in your Azure subscription and the region where you plan to deploy Agora.
 You can use the below Az CLI command to check your vCPU utilization.

   ```shell
   az vm list-usage --location <your location> --output table